-The Proprietor of the School, the RC Bishop of Auckland, is a related party of the Board because the Proprietor appoints representatives to the Board, giving the Proprietor significant influence over the Board.
-Any services or contributions between the Board and the Proprietor that are material transactions that have occurred have been disclosed appropriately.
 The Proprietor provides land and buildings free of charge for use by the Board as noted in Note 1 (d).
-The estimated value of this use during 2020 is included in the Statement of Comprehensive Revenue and Expenditure as "Land and Buildings Grant" offset by "Use of Land and Buildings" in Property Note 7.
+The estimated value of this use during 2021 is included in the Statement of Comprehensive Revenue and Expenditure as "Land and Buildings Grant" offset by "Use of Land and Buildings" in Property Note 7.

 Under an agency agreement the Board collects funds on behalf of the Proprietor.
 These include attendance dues building levy and special character donations payable to the Proprietor.
-The amounts collected in total were \$1,191,473 (2019 \$1,091,569).
+The amounts collected in total were \$1,095,647 (2020 \$1,191,473).
 These do not represent revenue in the financial statements of the school.
-Any balance not transferred at the end of the year is treated as a liability.
-The total funds held by the school on behalf of the Proprietor are \$315 (2019 \$4,195).
+Any balance not transferred at the end of the year is treated as a liabilty.
+The total funds held by the school on behalf of the Proprietor are \$5,809 (2020 \$315).

 There were no other material related party transactions during the year.
-(2019: Nil)
+(2020: Nil)